 Also of interest is that Inman has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Inman are slightly less educated than the national average of 21.84% for the average city or town: 15.98% of adults in Inman have a bachelor's degree or advanced degree
+The percentage of adults in Inman with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.98% of adults in Inman have a bachelor's degree or advanced degree.

 The per capita income in Inman in 2010 was $19,473, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $77,892 for a family of four.
 However, Inman contains both very wealthy and poor people as well.